sanyassyed/DataEngineering_Jobs_Data_ETL_Pipeline/README.md

      - **Publication Date**

 2. **Data Transformation:**
-   - Convert the JSON response to a Pandas DataFrame.
+   - Converted the JSON response to a Pandas DataFrame.
-   - Parse and clean data:
+   - Parseed and cleaned data:
-     - Extract **city** and **country** from the "locations" field.
+     - Extracted **city** and **country** from the "locations" field.
-     - Format the "publication date" to include only the date.
+     - Formatted the "publication date" to include only the date.
-   - Rename columns for clarity:
+   - Renamed columns for clarity:
      - `company.name` → `company_name`
      - `name` → `job_name`
      - `type` → `job_type`
      - `publication_date` → `date`

 3. **Data Storage:**
-   - Save the transformed data as a Parquet file for efficient storage and retrieval.
+   - Saveed the transformed data as a Parquet file for efficient storage and retrieval.
-   - Use **AWS S3** for data storage:
+   - Used **AWS S3** for data storage:
-     - Option 1: Use `boto3` with AWS credentials to programmatically upload the file.
+     - [X]Option 1: Used `boto3` with AWS credentials to programmatically upload the file.
-     - Option 2: Configure IAM roles for the EC2 instance and use AWS CLI (`aws s3 cp`) to upload the file.
+     - []Option 2: Configure IAM roles for the EC2 instance and use AWS CLI (`aws s3 cp`) to upload the file.

 4. **Automation:**
-   - Create a shell script to initialize the project environment, set up virtual environments, and run the Python script.
+   - Created a shell script to initialize the project environment, set up virtual environments, and run the Python script.
-   - Use configuration files (e.g., `.env` for secrets, `.toml` for parameters) to decouple settings from the code.
+   - Used configuration files (e.g., `.env` for secrets, `.toml` for parameters) to decouple settings from the code.

 5. **Environment Setup:**
-   - Deploy the project on an AWS EC2 instance.
+   - Deployed the project on an AWS EC2 instance.
-   - Use VSCode for remote SSH access to EC2 for code development and debugging.
+   - Used VSCode for remote SSH access to EC2 for code development and debugging.

 6. **Server:**
    - `MiniProject`: a t2.micro EC2 instance